thewooniverse/learning_scripts/python/Learning_Path_1/Part_2/OOP/OOP_banking_v3/notes.md

-Still to do - complete the UI class and methods to provide baseline user features:
-- logged in options and connecting them with necessary customer / account level objects to enable deposit / withdrawal features

 To do's:
-1. Account targeting for deposit / withdrawals and specifying amounts in the UI.

-2. Add RNG for customerIDs account IDs creation
 3. Removing customer and accounts
+-- closing a customer means doing closing accounts for all acocunts belonging to customer -> and depositing it to another customer;

-4. Changing details of customers and sum methods
+4. Changing details of customers and sum methods to display amounts!
-5. Encryption and getpass / password access and controlled
+5. Getpass / password access and controlled access

+Forgot password feature + change password feature
+-- this entails

 6. Datetime of deposit logs / transaction logs into bank's database
-7. Graph plot of balances in and out / balances over time ** 8.
-Transferring balances between accounts **
+7. Graph plot of balances in and out / balances over time from transaction logs both on the user level, and on the bank level.
+8. Encryption features
+9. Transferring balances between accounts and reconciling

+Up to this point, would be amazing!
+I think 3-5 days of dev work can get us there.

 -- Docstrings and tidy up.

-Core functionality:
+Core functionality / features:
 - Users can access and unencrypt their accounts using their PIN
 - Users can create, remove and change their customer details
 - Users can create new accounts, close accounts and withdraw or deposit from their accounts